offchan42/machine-learning-curriculum/README.md

   concerns and the assumptions that convnets make.
 This is a great lecture!
 * [Understanding Neural Networks Through Deep Visualization](http://yosinski.com/deepvis) explains how to visualize a convnet using various techniques
+* [Convolutional Neural Networks Tutorial in TensorFlow](http://adventuresinmachinelearning.com/convolutional-neural-networks-tutorial-tensorflow/) gives an introduction to CNNs for beginners in TensorFlow

 ### Recurrent Neural Networks